Ten Notes on AI

 Three years after defining team identity, the team has become who they set out to be and now gets to reach further.

-How deliberately acting against your default patterns can unlock growth and make you more effective.
+How deliberately acting against your default patterns can unlock growth, build creative capacity, and make you more effective when it matters most.

-Practice creates vulnerability, it offers a return to the why of our work, and it offers space and habits for meaningful improvement.
-In this letter, I want you to know specifically what I'm practicing.
+Practice creates vulnerability, offers a return to the why of our work, and space for meaningful improvement.

 A short letter on taking ownership of your work and finding ways to unstick projects that are stalled.